Greg Balsdon: Curling career

 In 2015, Balsdon formed a new team with Don Bowser, Jonathan Beuk and Scott Chadwick.
 On the tour that season, the team won the 2015 Challenge Casino de Charlevoix.
 The team played in the 2016 Ontario Tankard, where they lost in the 3 vs. 4 game.
 The next season, the team won the 2016 GSOC Tour Challenge Tier II event.
 They missed out on the playoffs at the 2017 Ontario Tankard by losing in a tiebreaker.
 In their last season together, the team played in the 2017 Canadian Olympic Pre-Trials, where they lost in the B semi-final to Glenn Howard's rink.
 Later that season, they played in the 2018 Ontario Tankard, but failed to make the playoff round.

 Beginning in 2018, Balsdon formed a new team with Chris Gardner, Brad Kidd and Andrew Denny-Petch.
 The team made it to the 2019 Ontario Tankard.

 Outside of his regular men's team, in October 2011, Balsdon skipped the Richmond Hill Curling Club to the provincial Dominion Curling Club championship.
 Representing Ontario, Balsdon and his rink lost in the final of the 2011 The Dominion Curling Club Championship to Wade Thurber's Red Deer rink of Alberta.
 In November 2012, Balsdon won the 2013 Canadian Mixed Curling Championship playing second for Cory Heggestad.
 And, in 2018, Balsdon won the Ontario Intermediate Men's Championship for curlers over 40.

 Balsdon won his second provincial curling club championship in 2022 for the Richmond Hill Curling Club.
 His rink went on to win the 2022 Canadian Curling Club Championships.

 Personal life

-Balsdon is employed as an associate golf pro with Meadowbrook Golf and Country Club.
+Balsdon is employed as an assistant curling professional at the Toronto Cricket Club.
+He is married.
+His sister is fellow curler Megan Balsdon.